openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_SAML_IdP.rst

 Integrating with a SAML Identity Provider
 ##########################################

-You can integrate your Open edX installation with federated identity solutions that use the SAML 2.0 (Security Assertion Markup Language, version 2.0) standard.
+You can integrate your Open edX site with federated identity solutions that use the SAML 2.0 (Security Assertion Markup Language, version 2.0) standard.
 An example is Shibboleth, a single sign on system that is used by many educational institutions.